 - 2.2.1.
 The programme will consist of specialised practice and documented investigation in the field of study as selected by the student and approved by the selection panel.
 The student's choice of specialisation must be directly related to the work he has done at diploma level, i.e., he should continue to specialise further in an aspect related to a major diploma subject. - 2.2.2.
 The student is to produce a proposed programme of work in writing schematically or visually, within one month of commencing the instructional programme for submission to the selection panel for its approval.
-The work as set out in the programme is to be practical work of a visual nature to be supported by a written report.
+The work as set out in the programme is to be practical work of a visual nature to be supported by a written report. - 2.2.3.

-- 2.2.3.
 The study leaders are to be appointed by the department. - 2.2.4.
 The student may, with the approval of the study leader, consult with specialists during the course of research. - 2.2.5.
 Should the process of investigation justify, the proposed programme of study may be broadened or narrowed in collaboration with the study leader. - 2.2.6.
 The student will have access to the facilities contained in the department, subject to the approval of the head of department. - 2.2.7.
 Progress of work must be discussed regularly with the study leader.
 2.3.
 ATTENDANCE - 2.3.1.
 Full-time students will attend the new Institution for the normal working hours five days per week. - 2.3.2.
 Part-time students must have regular contact with the study leader.

-3. MASTER OF APPLIED ARTS IN GRAPHIC DESIGN: PROGRAMME CODE: MAGDSI
+3. MASTER OF APPLIED ARTS IN GRAPHIC DESIGN: 3603009 PROGRAMME CODE: MAGDSI

-RESEARCH OPTION (only) A comprehensive research project and dissertation.
+RESEARCH OPTION (only) An intensive research project and a dissertation in compliance with the provisions of the General Rules.

-4. DOCTOR OF PHILOSOPHY IN VISUAL AND PERFORMING ARTS: PROGRAMME CODE: DPVPAI Purpose
+4. DOCTOR OF PHILOSOPHY IN VISUAL AND PERFORMING ARTS:

+PROGRAMME CODE: DPVPAI

+Purpose

 The purpose of the Doctor of Philosophy in Visual and Performing Arts degree is to contribute to knowledge and learning within the broad field of the Visual and Performing Arts by conducting original, creative, and scholarly research, and thus to develop highly skilled researchers and promote the career advancement of students in the field of Visual and Performing Arts.
-This is a 360credit HEQSF level 10 full research doctoral qualification.
+This is a 360-credit HEQSF level 10 full research doctoral qualification.
+Graduates will demonstrate the ability to conceptualise, design, and manage original and creative research in a chosen specialised area within the overall field of the Visual and Performing Arts, leading to new knowledge and documented in a thesis, showing intellectual independence, appropriate development, management, and leadership of research.